MaterDev/JSReact_comic-panelist/README.md

    npm run dev

    # In a new terminal, start the server
-   npm run server
+   npm run dev:server
    ```

-The app will open in your default browser at [http://localhost:5173](http://localhost:5173).
+The app will open in your default browser at [http://localhost:3000](http://localhost:3000).
 The server runs on port 3001 with a 120-second timeout for script generation requests.

 ## Usage